v-Arma/a3g-loadout/README.md

 -Jay Crowe

 ## Installation
-1. Create a folder in your mission root folder and name it `modules`.
+1. Create a folder in your mission root folder and name it `node_modules`.
 Then create one inside there and call it `a3g-loadout`.
 If you change the name you will have to adjust some folder paths.
 2. Download the contents of this repository ( there's a download link at the side ) and put it into the folder you just created.
 3. Make a `description.ext` file and put it into your mission root folder.
 If you don't know what a description.ext is, you can read about it [here](https://community.bistudio.com/wiki/Description.ext).
 4. It should look like this: <NEEDS NEW PICTURE>